blagae/whitakers_words/README.md

 * Improve current state of project
 * Leverage all information in the `DICTLINE.GEN` file
 * Compare results to output of the original Whitaker's Words program
-* Output to JSON again
+* Output to different formats: JSON, YAML, Whitaker's original syntax, ...
 * ...